deepakdogus/Hero_Traveler/README.md

 ## Project structure

-A monorepo is a code structure that places all of code belonging to a project ([or even an entire company](https://cacm.acm.org/magazines/2016/7/204032-why-google-stores-billions-of-lines-of-code-in-a-single-repository/fulltext)) in a single source-controlled repository.
+A monorepo is a code structure that places all of the code belonging to a project ([or even an entire company](https://cacm.acm.org/magazines/2016/7/204032-why-google-stores-billions-of-lines-of-code-in-a-single-repository/fulltext)) in a single source-controlled repository.

 Each subdirectory of `packages/` is an application or contains a bundle of code that is used by one of those applications.

 Applications:

-- `cms` [Deprecated]
+- ~~`cms`~~ [Deprecated]
 - `cms-web`
 - `express-api` (backend server)
 - `HeroTravelerMobile` (the React Native app)